fbpx

 1. Plagiarism of text

 You may use other people’s ideas in your entry, but not other people’s writing.
-In recent years plagiarism, copying other people’s writing rather than doing your own, has become a serious problem.
 Every year up to 50% of all entries are caught copying materials from the web.
 They are eliminated from the competition.
-To avoid plagiarism, we recommend that you:

 2. Plagiarism of images